ahmadharminto/laravel5.4-restful-api/readme.md

 ## How To

 - Setup the database connection in .env file
+- Do not forget to set APP_KEY inside .env file : php artisan key:generate
 - Run : composer install
 - Run : php artisan migrate --seed